-Constipation in Dogs
+Constipation in dogs

-If your dog strains to defecate and produces hard, dry feces -- or just hasn't had a bowel movement in two or more days -- he's probably constipated.
+If your dog strains to defecate and produces hard, dry feces — or just hasn't had a bowel movement in two or more days — he's probably constipated.
 It's important to find out why he's constipated, because treatment depends on the cause.
 For many dogs, a stool softener and a change in diet and exercise can do the trick.

-Your vet might recommend a human stool softener, such as docusate.
-While marketed under several brand names and generically, it's probably best known as Colace.
-The U.S. Food and Drug Administration allows veterinarians to prescribe it for "off-label" or "extra-label" use.
-Docusate works by permitting fat and water to penetrate food in your dog's gastrointestinal tract, loosening fecal material.
+A docusate such as Colace works by permitting fat and water to penetrate food in your dog's gastrointestinal tract, loosening fecal material.
 Avoid giving the drug to dehydrated dogs.
 Use only as directed by your veterinarian.
-Improper use can result in diarrhea and cramping.
+Improper use of Colace for dogs can result in diarrhea and cramping.

 Suggested dietary changes can include adding more fiber to the diet, such as a daily helping of canned pumpkin.
+Giving your dog pumpkin in moderation is ok, but not canned pumpkin pie filling or any canned pumpkin containing sugar.
 Your vet also could prescribe a special high fiber dog food.
 She might recommend adding psyllium, marketed under the brand name Metamucil, to your dog's food.

 Sometimes, a stool softener alone isn't adequate to address your dog's constipation issues.
-Your vet might give your dog an enema -- something you shouldn't try to do yourself, as the risk of harming your dog is too great.
-As dogs age, the large intestine could lose motility, causing fecal impaction.
+Your vet might give your dog an enema — something you shouldn't try to do yourself, as the risk of harming your dog is too great.Furthermore, as dogs age, the large intestine can lose motility, causing fecal impaction.
 If that's the case, your vet can prescribe medication aiding the large intestine's contraction ability.